Generator Support

 }

-, so it could be made more concise.
-But with generators, we can go much farther than incremental tweaking; in fact, the FilterIterator
+That code was written before Skip supported early return, so it could be made more concise.
+But with generators, we can go much farther than incremental tweaking; in fact, the FilterIterator class is now completely gone, leaving us with only this method on Iterator:

 overridable mutable fun filter(p: T -> Bool): mutable Iterator<T> {